circuit-activebuildings/circuit-activebuildings/README.md

 - 😄 Pronouns: few might call me @circuit for my passion and sometimes because of my behavior.
-- ⚡ Fun fact: I get stuck while working on a desk and get solution in bath.
+- ⚡ Fun fact: I get stuck working on a desk and get solution in bath.

 <!--